junxit/us-congress-bills-113/metadata.md

 - 2014-09-08 — Placed on the Union Calendar, Calendar No. 424.
 - 2014-09-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-573.
 - 2014-09-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-573.
+- 2014-09-09 — Considered under suspension of the rules. (consideration: CR H7344-7347)
+- 2014-09-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4701.
+- 2014-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-09 — Mr. Burgess moved to suspend the rules and pass the bill, as amended.
+- 2014-09-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7344-7345)
+- 2014-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7344-7345)
+- 2014-09-09 — The title of the measure was amended.
+Agreed to without objection.